 Looking to put your SkyMiles to good use?
 Look no further than Delta SkyMiles flash sales.

-Using SkyMiles for big value has gotten harder over the years, thanks to its unpredictable and ever-changing award prices.
-But these frequent flash sales are the big exception.
+Using SkyMiles for big value has gotten harder over the years, thanks to its unpredictable and ever-changing award prices … but this is the big exception.
 Delta frequently sells award flights within the U.S., to Europe, Asia, the Caribbean, and elsewhere at huge discounts.
-Sometimes these sales are advertised; other times they’re secret – but we find them anyway and send them to our Thrifty Traveler Premium members.
+Sometimes these sales are advertised; other times they’re secret – but we find them anyway and send them to our Thrifty Traveler Premium+ members.

 But what's going on here?
 How do these SkyMiles flash sales work?
 What's Delta up to?
 How can you find them?